1Basile/deploy_pipeline_on_aws/README.md

-# Pipeline for java project
+# Deploy pipeline on AWS :octocat:
 Repository containing all necessary files/scripts for maintaining jenkins pipeline(dev, stage, prod).

 To deploy infrastructure, you need: